 Work with your community to see if there are any upcoming initiatives to plant a tree or two in your area.
 If not, perhaps you can partake in a community garden, or grow your own garden!
 However you choose to accomplish this, adding more green to our precious planet helps add oxygen to the air and keep pollution down.
 A win for the planet and a win for us.

 If you’re still in quarantine (or even if you’re not) there is no better way to escape a daunting reality than by diving into a captivating book.
-Reading is known to fight off depression and aid with sleep.
+Reading is known to fight off depression and aid with sleep among other things.
 Crack open a book and let your imagination run wild.

 Being inside so much can make us feel down, and it isn’t great for our immune system.
 Getting outside and going on a nature walk away from it all is a great way to clear your head and get your needed vitamins from the sun.
 Bonus points if you’re able to make it through the entire hike without checking your phone.

 Even if it’s hard to see the bright side at times, there is always something to be grateful for.
 The challenge: record things you are grateful for every day (the more entries per day the better).
 When you are feeling down or discouraged, look back on these entries.
-Essentially, you’re shifting your way of thinking to see past negativity and focus on positive memories, or things you’re grateful for instead.
+Essentially, you’re shifting your way of thinking to focus on positive memories and things that you’re grateful for.

 There is no better time to learn a new skill than right now when we typically have some extra time on our hands.
 Learning keeps your brain healthy, boosts your confidence, and teaches you to be adaptable.
 By going out of your comfort zone, you might realize you feel more motivated and renewed from your new-found knowledge.
 You just might discover something you really love in the process!

 We hope our ideas help you feel inspired to go out and do something kind.
-Let us know how you’re spreading kindness for a chance to be featured in our stories!
+Let us know how you’re spreading kindness!